reema0814/Threat-Protection-with-XDR/Labguide/Module 3/Lab-01.md

     notepad startup.bat
     ```

->**Note:** If you face any issues in creating the temp folder please check temp folder is already present or not if present please delete temp folder and perform the above step again.
+   >**Note:** If you face any issues in creating the temp folder please check temp folder is already present or not if present please delete the temp folder and perform the above step again.

    Select **Yes** to create a new file and **Save** the empty file.

 1. Copy and run this command to simulate program persistence: